winningfungus48/games/README.md

-# Numbler - Number Guessing Game
+# Numberle - Number Guessing Game

 A web-based number guessing game inspired by Wordle, built with HTML, CSS, and JavaScript.

 ## 🎮 Game Overview

-Numbler is a number guessing game where players attempt to guess a secret 5-digit number within 6 attempts.
-Unlike some number games, **repeated digits are allowed** in the secret number, making it more challenging and interesting.
+Numberle is a number guessing game where players attempt to guess a secret 5-digit number within 6 attempts.
+The secret number can contain repeated digits, but **no more than 2 instances of any single digit** are allowed, making it challenging yet fair.

 ## 🎯 How to Play